-The shorter answer is this: ECC remains true to the progressive education model.
-This is a model that is based on the centrality of direct experience in learning, the view of the child as the center of the educational experience; the making of meaning and construction of knowledge, actively, through experience and reflection on it, as both the goal and the means of education.
+The shorter answer is this: ECC remains true to the progressive education model, a model that is based on the centrality of direct experience in learning; the view of the child as the center of the educational experience; and the making of meaning and construction of knowledge through experience and reflection, as both the goal and the means of education.

 Educational fads and opinions come and go; educational innovations and mandates come and go; educational policy changes with political and historical and economic realities.
 But the goals and methods of experientially based, developmentally appropriate education have not changed.

 Consultant to the Early Childhood Center